MeetButter/ReactNativeCodeWar/README.md

 * First, follow instructions below to spin up the App with your own Agora account.
 (This task is to validate your experience with integrating 3rd party vendor)
 * Then, integrate Redux and any Redux Middleware (thunk or saga) into this App for handling the side effects of `like` actions.
 (This task is to verify your knowledge with Redux and its middleware)
 * You are free to improve the code logics and performance of the `like` functionality.
 For exmaple, debouncing the rendering of hearts ♥️ when `like` button is being pressed continuously.
+* See [`./App.tsx`](https://github.com/MeetButter/ReactNativeCodeWar/blob/master/App.tsx) for comments that mentioning the tasks.

 * Create a Pull Request into this code repo and provide a recorded demo for us to evaluate your work.
 Otherwise a live demo of your work is expected later based on schedule when neccessary.